top of page

 Why cities can make loneliness worse

 At first glance, cities ought to protect against loneliness.
-More people, more events, more neighbourhoods, more potential friends.
+More people means more events; more neighbourhoods means more potential friends.
 Yet urban life contains several features that can make loneliness more likely, or at least make it feel more acute.

 First, cities are rich in visibility and poor in recognition.
-You are constantly seen, brushed past, served, overheard, surrounded.
-But being in public is not the same as being known.
-Many urban interactions are fleeting, functional and replaceable.
-There is contact without accumulation.
+You are constantly brushed past, served, overheard and surrounded.
+But being in public is not the same as being acknowledged.
+Most urban interactions are fleeting or functional.
+There is plenty of contact, but not much meaning.

 Second, cities intensify comparison.
 In a big city, you are surrounded not just by people but by evidence, or what looks like evidence, that other people are living fuller, more connected and more glamorous lives than you are.
 A terrace packed with friends, a dinner party glimpsed through a lit window, colleagues heading somewhere after work: these ordinary scenes can leave loneliness feeling not just painful but humiliating.